Danboko19/HNG-Stage-0-Report1/README.md

 ## Conclusions

 In conclusion the retail_sale_dataset comprises of detailed information that can be used for well analysis that can drive business decision and improve sales and marketing.
+Further analysis can be done to determine the most expensive, the most indemand product, as well as the most expensive order and cheapest order.
 ## References

 Kaggle:https://www.kaggle.com/datasets/kyanyoga/sample-sales-data